Kozhi Pidi

 5. Stir and once it begins to boil again, add all the roasted rice flour to the centre of the Coconut-spiced liquid and wait for the liquid to bubble up over the sides.

 6. Immediately turn down the flame and stir briskly with a strong wooden ladle, till all the flour is evenly moistened.
-Don’t forget to scrape the flour from the sides of the pan, as you do so.
+Don't forget to scrape the flour from the sides of the pan as you do so.

 7. Turn off the heat, cover the pan and allow this to sit in its steam for 5 minutes.

-8. After 5 minutes, open and knead while the mixture is still hot to a smooth bouncy dough.
-(If you wait too long, the dough dries out and doesn’t become smooth-see notes).
+8. After 5 minutes, open and knead while the mixture is still hot to a smooth, bouncy dough.
+(If you wait too long, the dough dries out and doesn't become smooth-see notes).

 9. Quickly pinch off small balls and roll into small discs.
 Use a finger to make an indentation in the centre.
 (Refer to Video).

 10. You must not rest the dough too long before making all the coin-shaped dumplings, or it will be harder to make them nice a smooth, without cracks.
-And as soon dumplings are all rolls, you must also proceed to cook them without delay.
+And as soon dumplings are all rolled, you must also proceed to cook them without delay.
 Keep the prepared dumplings covered in a clean bowl.

-11. In a large wide pot, deep enough to boil the dumplings, add sufficient water and bring to a boil.
+11. In a large, wide pot, deep enough to boil the dumplings, add sufficient water and bring to a boil.

-12. In the meantime make the Coconut Gravy for Dumplings: Add grated coconut (1/2- 3/4cup) to the grinder used earlier, along with shallots(2), fennel seeds(1tsp) and cinnamon (tiny piece).
+12. In the meantime, make the Coconut Gravy for Dumplings: Add grated coconut (1/2- 3/4cup) to the grinder used earlier, along with shallots(2), fennel seeds(1tsp) and cinnamon (tiny piece).

 13. Add very little water and grind to another smooth paste.

-14. To the same heavy-based pan used for cooking the dumpling dough (Rinsed out), add 1 1/2 cups water, the prepared paste and turmeric powder (1/8tsp).
+14. To the same heavy-based pan used for cooking the dumpling dough (Rinsed out), add 1 1/2 cups of water, the prepared paste and turmeric powder (1/8tsp).
 Stir and bring to a boil.
 It should become foamy and bubble up.
 Turn down the flame and keep warm.

-15. The water in the large wide pot has by now come to a strong boil.
-Add the prepared ‘dumplings’ and on med-high heat, boil for 12 minutes, till the dumplings are cooked well.
+15. The water in the large, wide pot has by now come to a strong boil.
+Add the prepared 'dumplings' and on med-high heat, boil for 12 minutes, till the dumplings are cooked well.
 These dumplings should be cooked through properly.

 Combine the 'Kozhi' and 'Pidi':

 1. Open the pressure cooker.
 Our curry is ready.
-Add Half of this curry(and chicken) to the heavy-based pan containing the coconut gravy which was kept warm.
+Add Half of this curry(and chicken) to the heavy-based pan containing the coconut gravy, which was kept warm.
 Reserve the rest of the curry to pour over each serving.

-3. The dumplings which have boiled for 10-12 minutes now, can be removed from the large wide pot, with a spider strainer and added to this simmering coconut-chicken gravy.
+3. The dumplings, which have boiled for 10-12 minutes now, can be removed from the large, wide pot with a spider strainer and added to this simmering coconut-chicken gravy.

 4. So the dumplings, coconut gravy and half of the chicken curry must cook together in the heavy-based pan, for another 5 minutes on medium heat.
-This way the dumplings absorb the flavour of the gravy.
+This way, the dumplings absorb the flavour of the gravy.
 Taste and add salt if needed.
 Switch off the heat.

 For Tempering:

-1. Heat coconut oil (2 Tbsp) in a small pan and add the fennel seeds (1/4 tsp) and cinnamon (2 tiny pieces) and allow to splutter.
+1. Heat coconut oil (2 Tbsp) in a small pan and add the fennel seeds (1/4 tsp) and cinnamon (2 tiny pieces), and allow to splutter.

 3. Add over the Chicken and Dumplings.
 Reserve some for the final garnish.